Guided simulation of conditioned chemical reaction networks: Discussion

 \section{Discussion}

-In this paper we have provided sufficient conditions for constructing valid guided processes, where ``valid'' refers to $\mathbb{P}^h_T \ll \mathbb{P}^g_T$.
-We have presented various choices of $g$ and conclude that among those there is no best choices in terms of closeness to true conditioned processes and computational costs.
+In this paper we have provided sufficient conditions for constructing valid guided processes, where ``valid'' refers to {the law of the true conditioned process being absolutely continuous with respect to the law of the guided process induced by $g$ with the laws as defined in \Cref{sec:doobh}}.
+We have presented various choices of $g$ and conclude that among those there is no best choice in terms of closeness to the true conditioned process and computational cost.
 When used within a sequential Monte Carlo or Markov chain Monte Carlo algorithm, a mixture of proposals may be beneficial.
 The inherent discreteness of chemical reaction processes makes it a hard problem, but it works to our advantage in the sense that guided processes can be constructed on $[0,T]$ where $g(T,x)$ is well defined.
 This is accomplished by using a guiding term derived from conditioning a diffusion process that is observed with (small) extrinsic noise.
-The guiding term $g_\eps$ has the additional advantage that monotonicity can be exploited for simulating paths $\bb{P}^g$ efficiently.
+The guiding term defined in \Cref{sec:poisson} has the additional advantage that monotonicity can be exploited for simulating paths of the guided process efficiently.

 In the analogous problem of continuous-discrete smoothing for diffusion processes (see e.g.\ \cite{mider2020continuousdiscrete}, \cite{beskos-mcmc-methods}, \cite{golwilk}) there exists a simple random-walk like MCMC-sampler on path space to update guided processes: the preconditioned Crank-Nicolson scheme.
-Unfortunately, we are not aware of a similar construct for chemical reaction processes or any kernel that leaves the smoothing distribution invariant.
+Unfortunately, we are not aware of a similar construct for chemical reaction processes.